steltenpower/PowerGists/animation.md

 - Fix images, certainly those in "LOSING INFORMATION" and "LOSING PROCESS".
 Also buy stock photos, improve own photos
 - Improve layout in the sheets
 - Turn this itself in [a notebook to present as sheets](https://medium.com/@mjspeck/presenting-code-using-jupyter-notebook-slides-a8a3c3b59d67)
-- Create a 1080p YouTube clip with the above visual reasoning as introduction, followed by some actual (not too technically overwhelming) notebook-based cooperation (have footage? want to create?)
+- Create a 1080p YouTube clip with the above visual reasoning as introduction, followed by some actual (not too technically overwhelming, showing sliders for sure) notebook-based cooperation (have footage? want to create?)

 ## SOURCES
 tablet 🛈<a href="https://www.cartoonstock.com/search?type=images&keyword=backup&page=4&expanded=CS370071">CartoonStock</a>)🛈, launch 🛈<a href="https://www.toonpool.com/cartoons/Send%20email_38040">[e-mail sent]</a>🛈